Earth's Shadow viewed from Nilgen Nature Reserve, WA Australia

 Email: yaguangl@hawaii.edu Full CV

 I am 李亚光 (Li, Yaguang). 光 (guang) means light.
-Perhaps my journey with astronomy has been foretold by my name.
+My journey with astronomy has been foretold by my name.

-I currently work as a Beatrice Watson Parrent Fellow at University of Hawaiʻi at Mānoa.
+I am an astronomer, now working as a Beatrice Watson Parrent Fellow at University of Hawaiʻi at Mānoa.
 I obtained my PhD at the University of Sydney in 2023.

-My research focus is asteroseismology, the study of oscillations in stars.
-When properly excited, a star we see in the night sky starts ringing, just like a musical instrument hitting some notes.
-I study these oscillations by measuring their variability with space telescopes such as NASA’s Kepler and TESS missions, as well as ground-based EPRV instruments such as SONG, Keck/KPF, and VLT/ESPRESSO.
+I specialize in asteroseismology, the study of stellar oscillations.
+Almost every star on the sky pulsate, just like a musical instrument hitting some notes.
+I study these variabilities with space telescopes such as NASA’s Kepler and TESS missions and ground-based RV facilities such as SONG, Keck/KPF, and VLT/ESPRESSO.

-As a beautiful tool, these oscillations can help us accurately measure how luminous, massive, and old a star is.
-My primary focus is advancing our analytical methods, both in terms of modelling and observation, to refine the inference of stellar parameters and to improve our understanding of the physics governing stellar interiors.
-I am also interested in applying this information to date the history of the Milky Way and characterise exoplanetary systems.
+As a remarkable tool, these oscillations help us accurately measure how luminous, massive, and old a star is.
+I am interested in applying this information to age-date the evolution of the Milky Way and characterise exoplanets.
+I am also interested in advancing our analytical methods to understand the physics of stellar interiors.